 Can this artifact and experimental workflow be easily reused and customized?
 For example, can it be used on a different platform, with different benchmarks, data sets, compilers, tools, under different conditions and parameters, etc.?

-The artifacts associated with the paper will receive "Artifact Evaluated - Reusable" badge
+The artifacts associated with the paper will receive an "Artifact Evaluated - Reusable" badge

 only if they are of a quality that significantly exceeds minimal functionality.